 Critics often cite that credit scores do not accurately assess a person’s financial risk.
 In fact, according to ratings agency Fitch, the credit score gap between those who paid home-loans on time and those who stopped paying was a mere 10 points in 2006.

 To illustrate, financial guru Dave Ramsey has repeatedly stated his credit score is a whopping zero.
 Basically, he doesn’t borrow money, so his credit score has simply gone away.
 Meanwhile, according to The Richest, his net worth is $55 million.
 In other words, if he tried to obtain a loan to purchase a $10,000 car, he’d be turned down, even though he has enough wealth to purchase 5,500 such vehicles out-of-pocket!

-And let’s not forget Warren Buffett who, according to Forbes, has a net worth of $53.5 billion.
-In 2008, Fortune Magazine reported that his credit score was 718 – below the current average of around 750.
-So, his ability to repay a mortgage loan would be seen as “good”, not “excellent”, even though he could purchase about 350,000 homes out-of-pocket.
+And let’s not forget Warren Buffett who, according to Forbes, has a net worth of $58.5 billion.
+In 2008, Fortune Magazine reported that his credit score was 718 – not much higher than the current average of around 692.
+So, his ability to repay a mortgage loan would be seen as “good,” not “excellent,” even though he could purchase about 350,000 homes out-of-pocket.

 Basically, if you have a low credit score, it doesn’t necessarily mean you are incapable of paying a loan responsibly.
 Sadly, though, it will still hinder your ability to borrow.

 Like it or not, your credit score is key to securing loans to pursue your financial dreams.
 So, even with the mentioned limitations to credit scoring, the reality is you’ll face significant hurdles if you attempt to borrow with a low credit score.